 - Reproduced courtesy of the Gordon Walters Estate

-Tags: Maori (culture or style), abstraction, koru (pattern), monochrome, stripes
+Tags: Maori (culture or style), abstraction, koru (pattern), monochrome, patterns (design elements), stripes